EthyMoney/TsukiBot/common/commands.md

 ## Exchange/Index Price Checks:
 ##### Usage: `.tb <exchange> <coin> <comparison>`
 `<exchange>` is the symbol of the exchange or index to check from.
 The available symbols are listed below. `<coin>` is the coin to check the price of and `<comparison>` is the currency to show the price in.
 Providing a comparison is **optional** and will default to USD if none is provided.
+While every exchange and index will support different comparisons, some common ones inlcude USD, BTC, EUR, and ETH.
+You can use the following shortcut symbols for the `<exchange>` parameter, otherwise you can write the full name if you prefer.

 + `g`:   &nbsp; &nbsp; &nbsp; Coinbase
 + `k`:   &nbsp; &nbsp; &nbsp; Kraken